- Report Published -

 b.
 A Preliminary Engineering assessment of the Richmond to Hampton Roads corridor.

 c.
-Simulation of corridor rail operations utilizing a computer mode.
+Simulation of corridor rail operations utilizing a computer model.

 d.
 Planning for the Richmond Multimodal Center at Main Street Station.

 e.
 An analysis of land use development strategies.

 f.
 A preliminary investigation of environmental considerations.

 Future Demand: Population within the corridor study area is projected to grow from about 2.8 million in 1990 to more than 3.5 million in 2014.
 Employment in the corridor is expected to grow by 45% from 1.9 million in 1990 to 2.7 million in 2014.
 Based on this growth, rail ridership in the corridor could be expected to grow by more than 50% over the next 20 years without any changes to the level of service.
 However, with the proposed improvements reducing travel time by 30 minutes and increasing frequency of service to one train per hour, ridership is projected to grow from the current 708,000 to 2.2 million, an increase of more than 300%.

 Projected Revenues and Expenses: Growth of passenger revenue would match the rate of growth of riders.
 Revenues are projected to exceed operating expenses over a 20 period in all of the service scenarios tested.

 Needed Improvements: In order to increase the speed of trains traveling between Richmond and Washington, D.C., improvements need to be made to the rail infrastructure.
 Curves need to be straightened, additional signals need to be installed and crossing protection gates need to be upgraded in some locations.
 In order to add more trains to increase the frequency of service, an additional track will need to be constructed along the corridor to provide increased capacity.
 It will also be necessary to procure additional trains in order to provide the proposed frequency of service.